dandyling/employee-analytics/README.md

 # Employee Salary Analytics

-This is a web-app that calculates the average salary of employees by location.
+This is a web-app template that calculates the average salary of employees by location.
 The sample data in the application can be found in `/EmployeeDataset.json`.

 The code is written to be as modular as possible to encourage code reuse.
 Thus, you can refer to the following for easier navigation of the folder structures.